The Museum of Unworkable Devices

 So now just lower the device into a large water tank and watch it take off and spin forever.
 No steam required.
 Maybe.

 Ken Amis likes to tease people with outrageous inventions.
 He sends us this one that is difficult to classify.
 He's outspoken in his view that inventing mechanical perpetual motion machines is a waste of time, for they never work.
-So he challenges our readers to figure why this simple one won't work.
+So he challenges our readers to find the flaw in this idea.
 We'll let him explain it in his own words.

 I like simple devices.
 This one has a vertical axle labeled AXLE.
 A mass m is attached to an inextensible but flexible string that fastens to the axle at C. The diagram shows the motion in a horizontal plane (so we don't have to mess with gravitational effects).
 Initially the mass is at point A, and is moving to the right quite fast, since we gave it a push to get it started.
 At this time the axle is locked in place and doesn't rotate.
 As the mass goes around the axle clockwise, the string wraps around the axle, shortening the free portion of the string and causing the mass to move along the spiral curve AB.
 At point C, we have a device (not shown) that senses the string's arrival and releases a catch to allow the axle to rotate exactly one revolution, when the catch stops it.
 (Yes, this device has a catch.
 Don't expect me to draw its details; design one yourself.)
 As the axle rotates quickly, the string unwinds and the mass is allowed to move to a larger radius, from B to A.